raspberrypilearning/encoded-art/en/step_2.md

 --- task ---

-**Choose:** Experiment with the numbers and run your code to find a size that you are happy with.
+**Choose:** Experiment with the numbers in your `setup()` function and run your code to find a size that you are happy with.

 --- /task ---

-The `draw()` function function continuously executes the lines of code contained inside its block until the program is stopped.
+The `draw()` function continuously executes the lines of code contained inside its block until the program is stopped.
 It is automatically called directly after `setup()`.

 --- task ---